cauterize-tools/cauterize/README.md

 There are several types that represent the foundation of the Cauterize types.
 These are the fundamental types available for creating your own more complex types.
 It is not possible to define new built-in types in a schema.
+All builtins referenced by a schema will have definitions in the output specification.

 #### Unsigned Types